telerik/report-server-docs/user-management/how-to-use-Azure-AD-to-login-to-TRS.md

 There are a few more things to do in Azure AD, but so far we have created a directory entry, an application and a user, which allows us to test if we can login to Telerik Report Server using Azure AD authentication.

-3.  **Setup an External Authentication Provider in Telerik Report Server **
+**3. Setup an External Authentication Provider in Telerik Report Server **

 -   First, we need to set the *federation metadata URI* in the Report Server configuration settings.
 When still on the same Azure AD application page, click on the VIEW ENDPOINTS button at the bottom and a popup should appear: